pygeomet/PyGEOMET/README.md

     python setup.py install

 ###Dependencies
-While there are many different ways to get and install Python, we recommend you install the Anaconda Python Distribution from Continuum Analytics (`download site <https://www.continuum.io/downloads>`).
+While there are many different ways to get and install Python, we recommend you install the Anaconda Python Distribution from Continuum Analytics ([download site](https://www.continuum.io/downloads)).
 PyGEOMET is primarily tested using this distribution on both Python 2.7 and 3.5.

 Many of the PyGEOMET dependencies are already included in standard distributions, but for completeness the following packages are required:
 - PyQt5